 Late last year, the city of Mesa won a hard-fought court case over its use of impact fees to pay for cultural facilities, a use that homebuilders and others howled was an egregious abuse of the law allowing municipalities to impose a fee on new development so that growth pays for itself.Read More »

 Tag Archives: Arizona SenateFeed Subscription

-A bill approved by the Arizona Senate would broaden the governor's power to form a state military force other than the National Guard.Read More »
+A bill approved by the Arizona House Tuesday would allow the issuance of special license plates to commemorate the state's centennial.Read More »